kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Here's the [WhatsApp file](../../content/whatsapps/April%202024/WhatsApp%20Chat%20with%20Tecnofix%20Informatica.zip) of my communication with Technofix.

-- I find the man I speak to in October rather strange, but I am on high-dosage hallucinogenic substances at this time.
+- I find the man I speak to in October rather strange, but, after all, I am on high-dosage hallucinogenic substances at this time.
 - Although maybe even a little weirdness they'd usually get away with got exaggerated.
 - He calls me by name, *Katterin* (sic).
 - The spelling he used *Katterin* was how [Salva used to refer to me in choir](../2023/october.md#choir) and is likely sexually suggestive in colloquial Spanish/Valenciano, and is probably why Adriana and the other kids showed concern about his use of it.